n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 adjoining letters would not trigger the connecting form.

-For example, to show the initial form of a letter in isolation (such as for dislaying it in a table of forms), the sequence "_Letter_,ZWJ" would be used.
+For example, to show the initial form of a letter in isolation (such as for displaying it in a table of forms), the sequence "_Letter_,ZWJ" would be used.
 To show the medial form of a letter in isolation, the sequence "ZWJ,_Letter_,ZWJ" would be used.